 Basically what my goal is with these properties is to get a COC (cash-on-cash) return of at least 10%.
 This can be difficult to do and has a lot of factors involved but essentially that means if I spend $50,000 to purchase a property, I need to profit 10% or $5,000 on it that year.

 A few other criteria I look for are 3+ bedrooms, 2+ baths, good neighborhood (this is key, Location!
 Location!
 Location!), single story, brick home, and meets the 1% rule.
 The 1% rule basically means that the rent should be at least 1% of the purchase price.
 So if I paid $100,000 for a property, I should be able to rent it for $1,000.

 Previously, all of my rental purchases have been for 3 bedroom properties besides the restaurant building turned rental.
 There’s always a higher demand for starter homes than for larger homes.
-There’s also more of these homes on the market though.
-There’s almost no 4+ bedroom houses for lease around here.
+There are also more of these homes on the market though.
+There are almost no 4+ bedroom houses for lease around here.
 So I took a gamble and made an offer on a larger home, 4+ bedroom, 2500+ sq ft.